OlegCheban/JPA-JOOQ-Template/README.md

 # JPA-JOOQ-Template

 A pre-configured Spring Boot template for database operations, combining JPA (Hibernate) for ORM and JOOQ for type-safe SQL.
-The configuration have been implemented to maximize performance and resource efficiency.
+The configuration has been implemented to maximize performance and resource efficiency.

 **Tech Stack:** Spring Boot, Maven, Hibernate, JOOQ, Liquibase, PostgreSQL, HikariCP, JUnit, Testcontainers.